About Carnegie Library of Pittsburgh – Main (Oakland)

 At CLP – Main, expert librarians are available to answer questions, to provide research guidance and readers’ advisories, and to assist in using popular technology.
 CLP – Main also offers a variety of free entertainment, training sessions and literature-based programs for all members of the family.

 The collection at CLP – Main dates back to 1895.
 Today, it contains more than 2.5 million items.
 Readers can select from an array of fiction titles, including new and featured items for casual readers, children’s materials, teen materials graphic novels and World Language materials.
 CLP – Main is also home to a robust nonfiction collection that features literature, history, sociology, science and technology, government documents and patents, art, an expansive music collection, reference books, standards and specifications, microforms, audiovisual formats, maps and journals.

 As the main library for the Carnegie Library of Pittsburgh system, this location also houses several specialized entities:

 - The Library’s Music, Film and Audio Department offers a rich collection of movies, TV series and music in a variety of formats, as well as music books and gadgets, scores, periodicals and special files that cover all aspects of music.

-- The Workforce and Economic Development Department provides information and referral services for individuals in all aspects of job searching, career development, vocational training and higher education.
+- The Job & Career Education Center provides information and services for individuals in all aspects of job searching, career development, vocational training and higher education.
 The department also offers access to specialized databases, including the Foundation Directory Online, and programming for the nonprofit community.
 Additionally, information, services, and programs about starting and running a business are available for small business owners and entrepreneurs.

 - The Gallery at CLP – Main exhibits local works of art, with new installations several times a year or based on requested use of space.
 If you would like to submit a proposal for the gallery, please call 412-622-3114or email email@example.com.